CodeByDavid24/TheKopiCoders/HBL01.md

 - Chief Product Officer (CPO) - [Kennice]
 - Responsibilities:
-- Define and communicate the product strategy and vision, ensuring it aligns with the company’s mission and goals.
+- Define and communicate the product strategy and vision, ensuring it aligns with the company's mission and goals.
 - Oversee the product development lifecycle, from ideation to launch and iteration, ensuring continuous improvement.
 - Prioritize and manage the product roadmap based on user feedback, market research, and business needs.
 - Lead and mentor the product team, fostering collaboration and ensuring alignment with company objectives.